Explore What It Means to Follow Jesus — Body, Mind, and Spirit

 • A reflection on the spiritual practices you’ve chosen to focus on (2,500 words)

-Alongside the student support that is available to all students, you will also be supported by your tutor, Rev. Dr Stephen Laird.
+Many of our students are unused to or unfamiliar with studying at university level.
+As a Taster Term student, you’ll supported by your tutor, Rev. Dr Stephen Laird.
 He will offer regular ‘drop-in’ sessions (via Zoom) to help you with any aspect of your studies.

 Next steps